 Note: There's a $2 entry fee (Mon.-Fri.) and a $3 entry fee (Sat. & Sun.) to enter the Pumpkin Farm for all visitors over age 2.

 Hours: Opening day: Sep.
 26th; Open Mon.-Fri.
 11 a.m.-8 p.m.; Sat. & Sun.
 9 a.m.-8 p.m.

 Pumpkin Station: Bonita

-This farm offers tons of pumpkins, a corn maze, tractor hay wagon rides and a petting zoo.
+This farm offers tons of pumpkins, a corn maze, tractor hay wagon rides, train ride and a petting zoo.
 With some pumpkins still growing on the vine, let your kiddos try and pluck one from the patch themselves.
-Or, select one of the pre-picked pumpkins ranging from $2-$20.
+You can also cut your own sunflowers on your visit.

 5354 Sweetwater Rd.